Blog

 Action makes the difference in overcoming "executive function disorder"

-Now you are armed with some of our coaches' favorite executive dysfunction management tips.
+Now you are armed with some of our coaches' favorite tips for how to cope with executive dysfunction.
 Use them to help your child stay organized, study effectively, increase productivity, and manage time better.
 Maybe you even found a tip or two that you might try for yourself.
 Hey, sharing is a good thing, right?
 Kind of like when your little Batman or Wonder Woman walks in the door with a surplus of peanut butter cups on Halloween...

 (As you sort through the different terminology used in the world of executive dysfunction, it's useful to note that there is no recognized diagnosis of "executive function disorder"; rather, researchers often classify ADHD as a disorder of Executive Function.)